View Your Residence Hall

 High-speed internet ports are located in every student room.
 Additionally, all buildings on campus are wireless.

-Howell has limited parking available for residents.
-Decals are issued to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
+Beginning the 2014-15 academic year, Howell residents will be assigned a parking decal to a designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
 You can learn more about student parking at Bowdoin on the Security parking website.

 The laundry room is located in the basement.
 There is also a washer/dryer pair on the first floor.
 The charge for washers and dryers is $1.70 per cycle.
 The washing machines and dryers in all residence halls are equipped with card readers; laundry machines do not accept cash.
 You may add money to your Bowdoin ID card for this purpose at several machines on campus.
 You can see what machines are open, get alerts sent to you when your laundry is finished, and report a problem with a machine at any time by visiting LaundryView.